haskell/cabal/Cabal/doc/cabal-package.rst

     that use a flat module namespace or where it is known that the exposed modules would clash with other common modules.

-.. pkg-field:: visibility: visibilty specifiers
+.. pkg-field:: visibility: visibility specifiers

     :since 3.0